SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/managing-resources.md

   - /predictive-analytics/web-app/#managing-resources
 ---

-In the **Resources** page you manage the resources, i.e. the custom functions and look-up tables which a model might need.
+In the **Resources** page you manage the resources, i.e. the custom functions and look-up tables for PMML models or the python preprocessing/postprocessing scripts for creating ONNX pipelines.

 Resource management functionality includes: